IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `Query` - GraphQL query operation.
 `Mutation` - GraphQL mutation operation.
 `Subscription` - GraphQL subscription operation.
 This node builder is not yet implemented since it's currently impossible to work with WebSockets in Apex.

 ---

-## IGraphQLClient

-This interface is needed for providing a GraphQL client to be able to send GraphQL requests and receive response from the GraphQL endpoint.

-`GraphQLResponse send(GraphQLRequest request)` - Sends the [`GraphQLRequest`](#graphqlrequest) instance provided as the parameter to a GraphQL endpoint.
-Returns [`GraphQLResponse`](#graphqlresponse) instance.

-`Id sendAsync(GraphQLRequest request, IGraphQLResponseCallback callback)` - Sends the [`GraphQLRequest`](#graphqlrequest) instance provided as the first parameter to a GraphQL endpoint asynchronously.
-Accepts an [`IGraphQLResponseCallback`](#igraphqlresponsecallback) instance as the second parameter.
-Should call the callback when the response is received.
-Returns an Id of the asynchronous job.

----